 HERITAGE HIGHLIGHTS: 1530 Great Hall

 Surrounding the house are gardens designed in the 1850s.
 The most interesting garden feature is a pair of yew trees, dubbed Adam and Eve.
-They are mentioned in documents of 1712, but are likely at least 500 years old and perhaps as old as 1,000 years.
+They are mentioned in documents of 1712 but are likely at least 500 years old and perhaps as old as 1,000 years.

 About Speke Hall

 Address: The Walk, Speke, Liverpool, Merseyside, England, L24 1XD

 Attraction Type: Historic House

 Location: 1 mile off the A561, or Jct 12 off the M56.
 Follow signs for Liverpool Airport, then follow the brown tourist sign at the last roundabout before the airport.

 National Trust - see also: National Trust memberships (official website link)